-Dr. Graham J. “GrayJay” Darling is a researcher, educator and writer based in Metro Vancouver, Canada.
+Graham J. Darling is a researcher, educator and writer.
 From diamond-hard Science Fiction to mythopoeic Fantasy and unearthly Horror, his fiction is crafted to nourish, exalt, disturb, endure; his articles and demonstrations on Alchemy and other medieval technology make the Past come alive.

 A Life of Science

-He grew up in and around Ottawa, in eastern Canada, at the confluence of several rivers, biomes and cultures.
-His father was an anthropologist in the Canadian Department of Aboriginal Affairs, and his mother the assistant to Canada’s leading folklorist at the National Museum of Man.
-Thus he soaked up the tales of many peoples, along with outdoor lore through the Museum of Nature’s Macoun Field Club, and eventually degrees in Biology and Biochemistry, and a PhD in Synthetic Polymer Chemistry, from the University of Ottawa.
-He went on to work at IBM in Silicon Valley on polymers for microelectronics, then as a chemistry professor at McGill University in Montreal, before moving back into the private sector and out west, where he is now an industrial research chemist.
-As a chemical professional, he has co-authored a dozen patents and over 30 papers in refereed scientific publications, including Macromolecules, Biotechnology & Bioengineering, Chemical Physics Letters, Canadian Journal of Microbiology, Mineral Engineering, Journal of Photochemistry & Photobiology, Polymer Materials Encyclopedia, Biosensors & Bioelectronics, and The Chitin Handbook.
+Graham J. ”Gray Jay” Darling grew up in and around Ottawa, in eastern Canada, at the confluence of several rivers, biomes and cultures.
+His father was an anthropologist in the Canadian Department of Aboriginal Affairs, and his mother was assistant to Canada’s leading folklorist at the National Museum of Man.
+Thus he picked up the traditional tales of many peoples, along with outdoor lore through the Museum of Nature’s Macoun Field Club, and eventually degrees in Biology, Biochemistry, and a PhD in Synthetic Polymer Chemistry, from the University of Ottawa.
+He went on to work at IBM in Silicon Valley on polymers for microelectronics, then as a chemistry professor at McGill University in Montreal, before moving back into the private sector and out west to the Vancouver area, where he is now an industrial research chemist.
+As a chemical professional, he has co-authored a dozen patents and over 30 papers in refereed scientific publications such as Journal of Organic Chemistry, Chemical Physics Letters, Biotechnology & Bioengineering, Macromolecules, Journal of Photochemistry & Photobiology, Mineral Engineering, Polymer Materials Encyclopedia, Biosensors & Bioelectronics, Canadian Journal of Microbiology, and The Chitin Handbook.
 He is also a fiction writer and medieval reenactor.